Ronald Acuña Jr. Preview, Player Props: Braves vs. Mets

 Ronald Acuña Jr. At The Plate

-- Among qualifying hitters in MLB, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Among the qualifying batters, he ranks third in batting average, while his on-base percentage ranks first and he is fifth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.